Muracypraea mus: Distribution

 along northern Colombia and western Venezuela.
+Darker shells sometimes trawled at 100 metres.

 Also recently discovered at Malmok, Aruba, at a depth of 30 metres.

 Habitat

 Muracypraea mus lives in tropical shallow water, generally in the low intertidal zone on seagrass beds, but also at greater depths, usually feeding on algae and sponges (omnivore-grazer).
 Minimum recorded depth is 0 m.
 Maximum recorded depth is 20 m.